 Clothing Resale Options

-Even though the secondhand market is hot and getting hotter, let’s keep it real: You probably won’t make a bundle offloading your old sweaters and silk frocks, even if you’re a designer-fiend clotheshorse.
+Even though the secondhand market is hot and getting hotter, let’s keep it real: You probably won’t make a bundle selling your old sweaters and silk frocks, even if you’re a designer-fiend clotheshorse.
 Like most consumer goods—cars, jewelry, electronics, etc.—apparel and accessories rarely hold their value.
 But you can make money, and it’s better to earn even a small amount of cash than to have unwanted items clogging your closet.

-There’s no hard-and-fast rule on what price tag retailers will slap on garments; much depends on how much the item originally cost, its age (more-dated pieces sell for less, and things older than five years or so probably won’t get taken at all), and what’s popular in their shop (e.g., a groovy black jumpsuit might be more likely to sell in a downtown shop near the clubs than at a boutique out in the burbs).
+There’s no hard-and-fast rule on what price tag a retailer will slap on a garment; much depends on how much the item originally cost, its age (more-dated pieces sell for less, and things more than five years old or so probably won’t get taken at all), and what’s popular in their shop (e.g., a groovy black jumpsuit might be more likely to sell in a downtown shop near the clubs than at a boutique out in the burbs).
 A good general rule is that things get priced one-half to one-third of their original price tags.

 Shops usually try to sell your items for three months; you’ll get a portion (usually 50 percent) of the price either as store credit or a check.
 The latter is usually issued every few months or sometimes on-demand.
 Some retailers are moving toward keeping funds in PayPal accounts or other “wallet”-like services.
 Items that don’t sell are usually donated to charity after a few months; check with the shop if you’d like your stuff back, but know that many places won’t return them—it’s simply not worth their time and effort for clothing you probably don’t want anymore anyhow.

-Less common, but also popular in Castoff Clothes Land, are cash-upfront resale stores, which include national chains like Buffalo Exchange.
+Also popular in Castoff Clothes Land are cash-upfront resale stores, which include national chains like Buffalo Exchange.
 Instead of consigning your gently loved garb, you peddle it directly to the store.
 Whatever staffers accept is then priced at two to four times what you receive.
-This option, while an easy way to purge a lot of stuff quickly (and get some money in hand), probably isn’t going to net you the highest payback.
-One of our secret shoppers took a $71 Banana Republic silk shirt that was still for sale on the store’s website to a local consignment shop and was offered just $6 for it.
+While this is an easy way to purge a lot of stuff quickly (and get some money), it probably isn’t going to net you the highest payback.

 Old Clothes, New Wardrobe.com

 eBay has been joined by dozens of online reselling sites and apps.
 They generally fall into two models.
-First, there’s what you might call the Be Your Own Boutique Owner! models—including Poshmark, Tradesy, and Vinted—where you can hawk anything you like at whatever price you like.
-In most cases, you take photos of your items (flat on the ground, hanging on a hanger, on yourself, or on a dress dummy) and set your own prices, though some sites and apps offer pricing advice.
+First, there’s what you might call the Be Your Own Boutique Owner! models—including Poshmark, Tradesy, Vinted, and even craft-haven Etsy—where you can hawk anything you like at whatever price you like.
+In most cases, you take photos of your items (flat on the ground, on a hanger, on yourself, or on a dress dummy) and set your own prices, though some sites and apps offer pricing advice.

-Some businesses (usually online sell-it-yourself ones like Poshmark and Vinted) allow you to sell any items by any brands you like (yep, go ahead and offer up those Sears wading boots at top dollar—you never know what could happen!).
+Some businesses (usually online sell-it-yourself ones like Poshmark and Vinted) allow you to sell any items by any brands you like (yep, go ahead and offer up those Sears wading boots at top dollar—you never know!).
 Others have lists of brands that they’ll accept.
-For example, ThredUP takes a range of mid-market merch from names like J. Crew and Banana Republic plus higher-end designers.
-Other sites that cultivate a luxe clientele have stricter guidelines, mostly allowing labels you’d find at Bloomingdale’s, Nordstrom, etc. Think Chanel, Diane von Furstenberg, and other big, pricey names.
+For example, thredUP takes a range of mid-market merch from names like J. Crew and Banana Republic plus higher-end designers.
+Other sites that cultivate a luxe clientele have stricter guidelines, mostly allowing labels you’d find at Bloomingdale’s, Nordstrom, etc. Think Chanel, Marni, and other big, pricey names.

 Overall, online selling options offer the greatest payout potential, since many of them take a smaller percentage of the sale than physical stores.
 But because the original sale price drives how much cash you’ll get back, look beyond the commission percentage when deciding where to sell.
-The table at the bottom of this page reports business policies and commissions for several online options.
+The table below reports business policies and commissions for the major online options.

 Getting the Most Flash for Your Old Fash